thenovascotian/Sparking-Zero-DP-Cost-Calculator/README.md

 This script lists all possible combinations of DP cost.

 ## Future Iterations
+At some point in the future I hope to:
+- add all 182 characters and their dp points into a spreadsheet
+- have the script pull the data from the spreadsheet to suggest teams
-At some point in the future I hope to turn this into an application that allows you to build a team around a specific character. (i.e. your main character).
+- allow you to build a team around a specific character. (i.e. your main character).